 DROP the social media.

-One of the fastest ways to increase your discontent this Christmas, is to read all the posts about the wonderful life everyone is enjoying.
+One of the fastest ways to increase your discontent this Christmas is to read all the posts about the wonderful life everyone is enjoying.
 Yada Yada Yada.
-But, as well all know, what you and I post online isn’t usually normal life.
+But, as you all know, what you and I post online isn’t usually normal life.
 It’s the best in our life.
 This Christmas, put your phone aside, shut down Facebook, Instagram, Snapchat, Pinterest, and other social media sites, and even turn off your computer.
 Spend face to face time with your friends and family.
 Discover something new with the people you love.
 Why not give yourself permission to take a break from social media and focus on remembering the whole reason we celebrate Christmas in the first place—Jesus, our Savior’s birthday.

 ROLL away the self-imposed expectations.

 It’s 11 days until Christmas.
 You’ve made your list and checked a zillion times.
 Have you completed that which is most important?
 If not, what is hacking your time?
-Today, roll away those things you “have” to do, to accomplish that which will bring you the most joy.
-I guarantee that at least a couple things on your to-do list will not be missed — by anyone other than you — if you don’t accomplish them.
+Today, roll away those things you “have” to do to accomplish that which will bring you the most joy.
+I guarantee that at least a couple of things on your to-do list will not be missed — by anyone other than you — if you don’t accomplish them.
 Focus on that which brings joy-filled meaning to your Christmas and cross everything else off.
 Don’t you feel lighter already?

 My prayer for you this wonderful, extraordinary season is JOY.

 Joy in remembering the babe born in a manger to bring salvation to you and me.

 Joy in time spent building relationships with friends and family.